NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Reading [installing the Toolflow](https://casper-toolflow.readthedocs.io/en/latest/src/Installing-the-Toolflow.html)....

 "The toolflow is very sensitive to mis-matching software versions"

-*and* hardware, apparently.

 **WHERE CAN I FIND WHAT THE LAB IS USING AND WHERE?**

 Summary: The documentation the group has on how to VNC into Clyde or Clyde-like servers is unclear.